alanmackenzie/guide-to-enterprise-drupal/README.md

 * Migration patterns, forceutf8, breaking migrations into chunks.
 * Traditional domain modelling anti-pattern, dont tighly couple code to content.
 * block_list, get_block_by_regen.
+* overridable local developer configuration, not checked in.
+* attach js to render_array or do in hook init
+* Add Acquia staff to the credits.